Vyral/maddern-team/_posts/2020-02-20-the-importance-of-sitting-down-with-a-realtor-before-hiring-them.md

 youtube_code: PxPymGnV7Qo
 ---

-{% include youtube.html %}<center>It’s important to sit down with a Realtor and talk with them before hiring them.</center>
+{% include youtube.html %}

+<center>It&rsquo;s important to sit down with a Realtor and talk with them before hiring them.</center>

+&nbsp;

 Before hiring a Realtor, it’s important to sit down and talk with them.
 Make sure they can explain the full buying and selling process from top to bottom.&nbsp;